BARRINGTON STAGE COMPANY

 His earlier producing credits include the 2019 Off-Broadway productions of the cult musical We Are the Tigers and his second play, safeword, which he also directed.
 He directed and choreographed two dance films: The Greatest City in the World and in memoriam, the latter a 30-minute, site-specific solo captured in a single, continuous take.

-Asher’s next play, The Zionists: A Family Storm, is set to premiere at Miami New Drama in Spring 2026.
+Asher’s new play, The Zionists: A Family Storm, premiered at Miami New Drama in April 2026 and moves to Barrington Stage in the Berkshires in June.

 Originally from Chevy Chase, Maryland, Asher holds a B.A. in Dance and Theater from Bard College and an M.F.A. in Dance from The George Washington University.
 He is the cofounder and founding Artistic Director (2013–2016) of The Stage, Tel Aviv’s premier English-language performing arts organization.
 From 2016 to 2022, he served on the Advisory Board of the Fisher Center at Bard.
 He lives in New York City with his husband, Mati, his partner, Stefano, and their two cats, Grogu and Rambi.